 Reference Pressure: Default value of 101325 Pa represents the standard atmospheric pressure (1 atm).

-Dry Bulb Temperature: Temperature of air measured by a thermometer freely exposed to the air, but shielded from radiation and moisture.
-This is the temperature that is usually thought of as air temperature, and it is the true thermodynamic temperature.
+Dry Bulb Temperature: Temperature of air measured by a thermometer freely exposed to the air.
+This is the temperature that is indicated by an ordinary thermometer.

-Wet Bulb Temperature: Temperature read by a thermometer covered in water-soaked cloth (wet-bulb thermometer) over which air is passed.
+Wet Bulb Temperature: Temperature read by a thermometer covered in by a wick wetted with water which moved through air unsaturated with water vapor.
 At 100 % relative humidity, the wet-bulb temperature is equal to the air temperature (dry-bulb temperature).
-At lower humidity the wet-bulb temperature is lower than dry-bulb temperature because of evaporative cooling.
+At lower humidity the wet-bulb temperature is lower than dry-bulb temperature.

 Vapor Pressure: Pressure exerted by a vapor in thermodynamic equilibrium with its condensed phases at a given temperature in a closed system.

-Specific Volume: Ratio of a substance's volume to its mass.
+Specific Volume: Ratio of a substance volume to its mass.
 It is the reciprocal of density.

-Specific Enthalpy: Ratio of a system's enthalpy to its mass.
+Specific Enthalpy: Ratio of a system enthalpy to its mass.

 D. Meyer and D. Thevenard (2019).
 PsychroLib: a library of psychrometric functions to calculate thermodynamic properties of air.
 Journal of Open Source Software, 4(33), 1137

 American Society of Heating, Refrigerating and Air-Conditioning Engineers (2017).
 ASHRAE handbook fundamentals 2017: SI edition.
 Atlanta, GA: ASHRAE.

 D.W.
 Green and R.H.
 Perry (2008).
 Perry's Chemical Engineers' Handbook, McGraw-Hill.